 ANSWER: There are so many variables that go into pricing a garage door that providing one single answer to this question is impossible.
-The width of the door, the material, whether it’s insulated or not, the type of opener mechanism and more will all effect the price.
+The width of the door, the material, whether it’s insulated or not, the type of garage door opener mechanism and more will all affect the price.
 That said, $1,000 to $2,000 could be considered a ballpark figure for an average single-width garage door (installed).
 Just bear in mind as we said that any of the above listed variables could affect that price.

 QUESTION: Do Modern Garage Doors Require a Lot of Maintenance?